MStylesMS/ParadoxFX/media/test/defaults/README.md

 # Test Media Files

-This directory contains media files used for testing the PxFx media player functionality.
+This directory contains media files used for testing the PFx media player functionality.

 ## Available Files

-This directory contains media files used for testing the PxFx media player functionality.
+This directory contains media files used for testing the PFx media player functionality.

 ### Image Files (Generated from default.png)